 Native to Miami, Florida, Natasha moved to Brooklyn in 2005 where she earned a BFA in Photography and Minor in Art History from Pratt Institute in 2009.
 She worked in the Photograph Conservation Department at the Metropolitan Museum of Art and at Audubon Magazine | National Audubon Society before returning to Pratt in 2012.

-In 2014, she received a Master of Fine Arts in Digital Imaging and became a professor of photography in the School of Continuing and Professional Studies at Pratt.
-She curated a solo exhibition of drawing and sculpture by Ryan Scails in 2015.
-She works as photographer, retoucher and imaging specialist for a range of fine art, editorial and commercial clients, and has participated in group exhibitions in Miami and New York.
+In 2014, she received an MFA in Digital Imaging and became a professor of photography in the School of Continuing and Professional Studies at Pratt.
+She works as a photographer, retoucher and imaging specialist for fine art, editorial and commercial clients.